ultimate271/notes/martin/storm01Prologue01.md

 # Prologue

+## Introduction to our company outside the Wall, and their intention to kill the officers

+### Introducing Chett, outside the Wall, cursing Jon Snow and Sam Tarly for his predicament
 The day was grey and bitter cold, and the dogs would not take the scent.

 The big black bitch had taken one sniff at the bear tracks, backed off, and